 You cant’ have a top 10 reason to ravel list without looking at travel as an idea in itself.
 Travel is something we take for granted, but until recently it was a leisurely activity reserved for the wealthy and of certain social standing.

-Thanks to modern advances, travelling became not only quicker and cheaper, but also more accessible to the masses.
+Thanks to modern advances, traveling became not only quicker and cheaper but also more accessible to the masses.
 Planes, trains, boats and automobiles made travel more attainable and convenient, turning it into a lifestyle not limited to the rich and privileged.
 Why not take advantage of it?

 The world is an old place where cultures and civilizations have come and gone, leaving behind a whole slew of must-see structures and places with significant importance.